anyars-encarta/react-group-project/README.md

 - [📝 License](#license)

 <!-- INTRO -->
-# 📖 Encarta Book Store <a name="about-project"></a>
+# 📖 Space Travelers' Hub <a name="about-project"></a>

-> This is a Book Store app designed to manage variety of book collections.
+> This is a web application for a company that provides commercial and scientific space travel services.
+It allows users to book rockets and join selected space missions.

 ## 🛠 Built With <a name="built-with"></a>
 1. React